Friscas/UI5FullPage/README.md

 # HOW TO USE IT

-// Soon i will add the comple read me guide on how and what to do to use this custom control for the OpenUI5 Framework
+// Soon I will add the complete README guide on how and what to do to use this custom control for the OpenUI5 Framework